earthai-tech/k-diagram/paper.md

 perspective on the correlation between true and predicted values by mapping them to angle and radius.
 All functionalities are supported by a set of helper utilities and a command-line interface for generating key plots directly from data files.
-The entire package is designed for ease of use, allowing users to control plot aesthetics, angular coverage (`acov`), and color mapping to tailor the visualizations for their specific domain.
-We next summarize the design choices that make these plots composable and testable.

 # Software Engineering